 Barbara Anello: Photographs of Southeast Asia and Morocco

-Barbara Anello was educated at Reed College and received her M.A. in Art History from Montclair State University (2006).
-From 2006-2008, Anello worked with the United States Peace Corps and the Ministère de l'Artisanat, Delegation de l'Artisanat de Meknes, Small Business Development Program in Ain Leuh, Morocco.
-In 2008, she was selected as a Fulbright Scholar in the Southeast Asia Regional Research Program in Art History.
+Barbara J. Anello studied painting at Reed College and New York University, and received her M.A. in Art History (Documentary Photography) from Montclair State University (2006).
+She worked with the United States Peace Corps and the Ministère de l'Artisanat, Delegation de l'Artisanat de Meknes, Small Business Development Program in Ain Leuh, Morocco (2006-2008).
+In 2008, she was Senior Fulbright Scholar in the Southeast Asia Regional Research Program in Art History.

 |Search terms||barbara anello|